Bucket Listed: The Balearic Islands of Spain

 Espalmador: Get Dirty

 Espalmador is a private island across the strait from Formentera.
 It has a tranquil, unspoiled, and unique charm.
 The island can only be reached by boat.
 The surround of dazzling white beach has an exotic pink hue at the waterline thanks to offshore coral reefs.
-Snorkelers can see many species of fish that inhabit the protected sea grass beds in the bay.
+Snorkelers can also see many species of fish that inhabit the protected sea grass beds in the bay.

 Amazing Places in the Balearic Islands